Types of Financial Aid That Are Available

 WILLIAM D. FORD FEDERAL DIRECT LOAN PROGRAM (Stafford Loans)

 The William D. Ford Federal Direct Loan Program (Direct Loans) will typically be a major source of financing for Tulane public health students.
 If eligible, students may borrow up to $33,000 per year of “unsubsidized” Direct Loan funds.
 “Unsubsidized” means that the student pays the interest on the loan while in school (or agrees to capitalize the interest and add it to the principal upon repayment).
-The interst rate is 6.80%.
+The fixed interest rate for loans borrowed between 07/01/13 and 6/30/14 is 5.41%.

 FEDERAL PERKINS LOANS